KamrynJ21/Computer-Science-Class/Journal.md

 # September 27th

 I completed the entirety of Unit 2 finally.
 I got a final score of about a %72 there were some questions that I should've gotten right but confused myself or simply forgot for instance the radii in the for i in range code I forgot it can never surpass the highest number.

+# September 28th

+Today I took a small brain break I was being overloaded with the coding and was lost, so I took a mini break